WanderSafe — LGBTQ+ Travel Safety

 High risk.
 Less visible enforcement but serious social danger.

 While criminal enforcement has historically targeted men more frequently, lesbians face severe social stigma, family violence, and corrective sexual violence.
-The 2024 Bill explicitly targets all same-sex relationships regardless of gender.
+The Human Sexual Rights and Family Values Bill (re-passed by Parliament in May 2026, awaiting presidential assent) explicitly targets all same-sex relationships regardless of gender.
 Women perceived as masculine-presenting face heightened risk.
 Avoid disclosing sexual orientation.
 Corrective rape is a documented risk particularly in family contexts.

 Nonbinary Travelers